nolanlwin/CSCI379-XR/README.md

 This Unity XR project represents my exploration into developing a multiplayer first-person shooter experience with extended reality capabilities.
 The project integrates Photon Fusion for networked gameplay, Unity's XR Interaction Toolkit, and various gameplay systems including weapons, player health, and UI management.

+## Setup Instructions

+### Required: Photon Fusion App ID

+Before running this project, you must configure your Photon Fusion App ID:

+1. **Create a Photon Account**: Sign up at https://dashboard.photonengine.com/
+2. **Create a Fusion 2 Application**:
+   - Log into the Photon Dashboard
+   - Click "Create a New App"
+   - Select "Fusion" as the product type
+   - Choose **"Fusion 2"** (not Fusion 1)
+   - Enter an app name and create the application
+3. **Copy Your App ID**: The App ID will be displayed (format: `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`)
+4. **Add App ID to Project**:
+   - Open Unity and navigate to `Tools > Fusion > Fusion Hub`
+   - Paste your App ID into the "Fusion App Id" field
+   - Alternatively, you can manually edit `Assets/Photon/Fusion/Resources/PhotonAppSettings.asset` and set the `AppIdFusion` field

+**Note**: Without a valid Fusion App ID, the project will fail to connect to Photon's networking services and you'll see an error: `[Fusion] GetRegions failed.
+Can't provide regions list.
+ReturnCode: -2: Empty application id`

 ### Key Features

 - **Multiplayer Deathmatch**: Real-time networked gameplay using Photon Fusion